dice-cyfronet/stoker/README.md

 curl -H "Content-Type: application/json" -d '{"core_percentage":70, "memory": 64, "timeout": 180}' http://localhost:9292/loads
 ```
 Creates a job running for 180 seconds that uses 70% of one core and allocates 64MB RAM.

+Parameters of the request:
+* core_percentage can vary from 1 to 100 and defines single core usage in %.
+* memory can vary from 1 to memory available at host expressed in MB.
+* timeout specifies in seconds how long the job will run.